 - (1) In selecting a family to occupy a particular unit, SAHA may match characteristics of the family with the type of unit available, for example, number of bedrooms [24 CFR 960.206(c)]. - (2) HUD does not specify the number of persons who may live in public housing units of various sizes.
 SAHA is permitted to develop appropriate occupancy standards as long as the standards do not have the effect of discriminating against families with children [PH Occ GB, p.
-62]. - (3) Although SAHA does determine the size of unit the family qualifies for under the occupancy standards, SAHA does not determine who shares a bedroom/sleeping room. - (4) SAHA's occupancy standards for determining unit size must be applied in a manner consistent with fair housing requirements. - (a) SAHA will use the same occupancy standards for each of its developments. - (b) SAHA will assign one (1) bedroom for each two (2) persons within the household, except in the following circumstances: - (i) Persons of the opposite sex (other than spouses and children under age 5 will not be required to share a bedroom. - (ii) Persons of different generations will not be required to share a bedroom. - (iii) Live-in aides will be allocated a separate bedroom.
-No additional bedrooms will be provided for the live-in aide's family.
+62]. - (3) Although SAHA does determine the size of unit the family qualifies for under the occupancy standards, SAHA does not determine who shares a bedroom/sleeping room. - (4) SAHA's occupancy standards for determining unit size must be applied in a manner consistent with fair housing requirements. - (a) SAHA will use the same occupancy standards for each of its developments. - (b) SAHA will assign one (1) bedroom for each two (2) persons within the household, except in the following circumstances: - (i) Persons of the opposite sex (other than spouses and children under age 5) will not be required to share a bedroom. - (A) An individual's sex may be determined by their actual or perceived gender characteristics, regardless of the sex assigned to that person at birth.
+One's gender identity may not align with the gender identified on an individual's identity documents.

-- (iv) Single person families will be allocated a zero (0) or one (1) bedroom. - (v) Foster children will be included in determining unit size. - (vi) An unborn child will not be counted in determining unit size. - (vii) Children who will live in the unit less than 50 percent of the time will not be considered when determining unit size. - (b) SAHA will reference the following chart in determining the appropriate unit bedroom size for a family:
+- (B) SAHA may maintain voluntary and anonymous reporting of sexual orientation or gender identity for compliance with data collection requirements by state and local governments, or other federal assistance programs so long as information obtained for such reporting has no bearing on eligibility for housing or program participation. - (ii) Persons of different generations will not be required to share a bedroom. - (iii) Live-in aides will be allocated a separate bedroom.
+No additional bedrooms will be provided for the live-in aide's family. - (iv) Single person families will be allocated a zero (0) or one (1) bedroom. - (v) Foster children will be included in determining unit size. - (vi) An unborn child will not be counted in determining unit size. - (vii) Children who will live in the unit less than 50 percent of the time will not be considered when determining unit size. - (b) SAHA will reference the following chart in determining the appropriate unit bedroom size for a family: